Employee Health and Wellness Tip: Stop and Listen to the Bugs

 “What’s that noise?”
 My 8-year-old son asks.
 It’s almost pitch black as we walk across my in-laws’ front lawn in rural West Virginia.
 It’s 9:30 p.m. and we’re in a holler (a narrow valley between hills more commonly called a “hollow” outside of Appalachia) surrounded by the tall silhouettes of trees.

-I stop walking and listen, trying to figure out what Henry is referring to.
+I stop walking and listen, trying to figure out what he is referring to.
 I hear no cars, no wind rushing through the trees, no people talking—and then I realize.
 We’re surrounded by the sounds of cicadas, crickets, and other insects.

 A Late-Night Mystery, Solved

 “Oh, cicadas and bugs!”
 I tell him.
-We live in the city, so Henry isn’t used to the symphony of bugs we’re hearing right now.
+We live in the city, so he isn’t used to the symphony of bugs we’re hearing right now.
 Even on our camping trips, we haven’t encountered quite this level of insect sound before.
 It’s amazing how loud the natural world is without the distracting noises of the city.
 The bugs are literally all we can hear.
 So we stop and listen.

 More Bug Breaks = Better Work?